Frequently Asked Questions

 If you don't have a style guide, or if you'd like some direction on creating a simple one, do these things:

 - Unless you already have one you like, skip the title page and copyright page.
-Don't even write them.
-Just give us the story, and let us do the technical parts.
+Just give us the story, and we'll make them for you.

 - Mark your chapter breaks with something distinctive, and be consistent.
 Make it centered and bold, or larger font, or use a Heading style.
-Do something to set apart your chapter titles, and we'll do our best to recognize them.
+Set apart your chapter titles, and we'll do our best to recognize them.